ibm-cloud-docs/containers/storage-portworx-about.md

-## What's next?
+## Next steps
 {: #about-px-next}

-All set?
-Let's start with [creating a cluster with an SDS worker pool of at least three worker nodes](/docs/containers?topic=containers-clusters).
-If you want to include non-SDS worker nodes into your Portworx cluster, [add raw block storage](/docs/containers?topic=containers-utilities#manual_block) to each worker node.
+To get started, [create a cluster with an SDS worker pool of at least three worker nodes](/docs/containers?topic=containers-clusters).
+If you want to include non-SDS worker nodes in your Portworx cluster, [add raw block storage](/docs/containers?topic=containers-utilities#manual_block) to each worker node.
 After your cluster is prepared, [install Portworx](/docs/containers?topic=containers-storage_portworx_deploy) in your cluster and create your first hyper-converged storage cluster.

-## Exploring other Portworx features
+## Explore other Portworx features
 {: #features}

 Using existing Portworx volumes
-:   If you have an existing Portworx volume that you created manually or that was not automatically deleted when you deleted the PVC, you can statically provision the corresponding PV and PVC and use this volume with your app.
+:   If you have an existing Portworx volume that you created manually, or that was not automatically deleted when you deleted the PVC, you can statically provision the corresponding PV and PVC and use the volume with your app.
 For more information, see [Using existing volumes](https://docs.portworx.com/portworx-enterprise/provision-storage/create-pvcs/using-preprovisioned-volumes){: external}.

-Running stateful sets on Portworx
+Running StatefulSets on Portworx
-:   If you have a stateful app that you want to deploy as a stateful set into your cluster, you can set up your stateful set to use storage from your Portworx cluster.
+:   If you have a stateful app that you want to deploy as a StatefulSet in your cluster, you can configure it to use storage from your Portworx cluster.
 For more information, see [Create a MySQL StatefulSet](https://docs.portworx.com/portworx-enterprise/deploy-your-applications/application-install-with-kubernetes/cassandra){: external}.

 Running your pods hyperconverged
-:   You can configure your Portworx cluster to schedule pods on the same worker node where the pod's volume resides.
-This setup is also referred to as `hyperconverged` and can improve the data storage performance.
+:   You can configure your Portworx cluster to schedule pods on the same worker node where the pod volume resides.
+This setup is also referred to as `hyperconverged` and can improve storage performance.
 For more information, see [Run pods on same host as a volume](https://docs.portworx.com/portworx-enterprise/operations/tune-performance/hyperconvergence){: external}.

 Creating snapshots of your Portworx volumes
 :   You can save the current state of a volume and its data by creating a Portworx snapshot.
-Snapshots can be stored on your local Portworx cluster or in the Cloud.
+Snapshots can be stored on your local Portworx cluster or in the cloud.
 For more information, see [Create and use local snapshots](https://docs.portworx.com/portworx-enterprise/deploy-your-applications/application-install-with-kubernetes/cassandra/snapshots){: external}.

-Monitoring and managing your Portworx cluster with Lighthouse :   You can view the health of your Portworx cluster, including the number of available storage nodes, volumes and available capacity, and analyze your data in [Prometheus, Grafana, or Kibana](https://docs.portworx.com/portworx-enterprise/operations/observability){: external}.
+Monitoring and managing your Portworx cluster with Lighthouse :   You can view the health of your Portworx cluster, including the number of available storage nodes, volumes, and available capacity.
+You can also analyze your data in [Prometheus, Grafana, or Kibana](https://docs.portworx.com/portworx-enterprise/operations/observability){: external}.

 Configuring Autopilot
-:   You can monitor your cluster resources and specify conditions along with actions it should take when those conditions occur.
-For more information, refer to the [Autopilot docs](https://docs.portworx.com/portworx-enterprise/operations/scale-portworx-cluster/autopilot){: external}.
+:   You can monitor cluster resources and specify conditions and actions for Autopilot to take when those conditions occur.
+For more information, see the [Autopilot documentation](https://docs.portworx.com/portworx-enterprise/operations/scale-portworx-cluster/autopilot){: external}.